Expected Impacts: Oregon

 This system allows users to view landslide and liquefaction risks, expected shaking intensities, active faults and more.
 You can zoom in much more than the images below allow.

-Check out this website to generate address-specific reports like the one shown here.
-Run it for your home, place of business, child’s school, etc.
+Check out OSU’s O-Help page to generate address-specific reports like the one shown here.
+Run it for your home, place of business, child’s school, etc. (Click section header for hyperlink)

 Ground shaking: 4 – 6 minutes